-The PDL claim was acquired by staking on April 16, 2013 and is owned 100% by A.B.
-(Brent) Hemingway.
-The claim was staked to cover the area of an earlier configured PDL claim held and explored by QPX Minerals Inc. in the late 1980's and the Astro 34 claim, originally owned by Petro Canada Ltd. and later allowed to lapse in 1993.
+The PDL claim is 100 % owned by Victory Ventures Inc., with no known encumbrances.
+The PDL claim was staked by a previous owner, Mr. A.B.
+Hemingway in 2013 to cover the area of a portion of the earlier configured PDL and Astro claims held and explored by QPX Minerals Inc. in the late 1980's.